gregoraubrey/bc14_w3d5_hackathon_design-a-landing-page-room-38-shervin-gregor-danayet/README.md

+**This was the third hackathon we did at School of Code on 20230331.
+See the instructions we were given below.**

 # Hackathon - Use your UI/UX skills to design your bootcamp landing page

 For this hackathon, you'll be using the bootcamp idea we brainstormed during the week.